Close Menu

 Photograph: Simon Hill

-Lucyd Reebok Octane for $199: Designed in partnership with Reebok for cyclists and runners, these lightweight Bluetooth sunglasses feature silver polarized lenses, good quality speakers, and 8-hour battery life.
-I enjoyed listening to music and podcasts while hiking, and I like that you can hear the world around you.
-The sound leakage isn’t too bad, so you won’t bother people you pass.
-They also have physical controls that are much easier to use than touch controls, even when your hands are wet (they’re water resistant too).
+Lucyd Reebok Octane for $199: Designed in partnership with Reebok for cyclists and runners, these lightweight Bluetooth sunglasses feature silver polarized lenses, good quality speakers, and eight-hour battery life.
+I enjoyed listening to music and podcasts on them while hiking.
+I also like that you can hear the world around you, but the sound leakage isn’t too bad, so you won’t bother the people you pass.
+They also have physical controls that are much easier to use than touch controls, even when your hands are wet or sweaty (the glasses are water-resistant, too).
 You can take calls, get directions, and ask your preferred AI assistant questions.
 Lucyd has been making Bluetooth sunglasses for several years now and offers a wide range of different styles.
-We also tried the Lucyd 2.0 Bluetooth Sunglasses (7/10, WIRED Review) a couple of years ago.
+We also tried the Lucyd 2.0 Bluetooth Sunglasses a couple of years ago, rating them a 7 out of 10.—Simon Hill

-Rokid Max 2 Glasses for $529: The Spider-Man style lenses give these comfortable smart glasses a bit of character, though they won’t be to everyone’s taste.
-They project a 215-inch screen (1,080p, 120 Hz, 600 nits, 50-degree FoV) and boast diopter dials for focus adjustments, but I struggled to eliminate blurring around the edges, and instead of stylish electrochromic dimming, there’s a clip-on plastic blackout shield.
-I also tried the Rokid Station 2 ($149), which adds an Android TV interface to access entertainment apps but also a trackpad and an air mouse for easier control.
-The original Rokid Station was a more basic portable Android TV.
+Rokid Max 2 Glasses for $408: The Spider-Man–esque lenses give these comfortable smart glasses a bit of character, though they won’t be to everyone’s taste.
+They project a 215-inch screen (1080p, 120 Hz, 600 nits, 50-degree FoV) and boast diopter dials for focus adjustments, but I struggled to eliminate blurring around the edges, and instead of using stylish electrochromic dimming, there’s a clip-on plastic blackout shield.
+I also tried the Rokid Station 2, which adds an Android TV interface to access entertainment apps, but also a trackpad and an air mouse for easier control.
+The original Rokid Station was a more basic portable Android TV.—Simon Hill

 Don’t Bother